What is the Most Efficient Solar Panel?

-Here’s our rundown of the top 10 most efficient solar panels.
+Here’s our rundown of the top 10 highest efficiency solar panels.
 SunPower dominate the top spots but LG and Panasonic come second and third respectively.
 Remember, a conventional solar panel is typically 16-16.5% efficient, so you can see the boost in production from the numbers below.

-- SunPower X22 360W Panel In 2017 the SunPower X22 360W panel was brought to market and became the most efficient commercially available solar panel in the world at 22.2% panel efficiency.
+- SunPower Maxeon3 400W Panel In 2019 the SunPower launched their 400W panel; the most efficient commercially available solar panel in the world at 22.6% panel efficiency.
 There’s nothing else around that can offer such high efficiency.
 This is also available as a slightly lower powered 390W version.

-- LG Neon R 365W Panel LG’s newly released solar panel is snapping at the heels of Sunpower at 21.1%.
+- LG Neon R 370W Panel LG’s newly released solar panel is snapping at the heels of Sunpower at 21.4%.
 Its physically larger than the Sunpower modules which will explain the higher peak capacity.

-- SunPower E20 327W Panel The original and the best value, this is probably the most popular residential solar panel in Sunpower’s range at 20.4%.
+- SunPower Maxeon2 360W Panel Slightly cheaper than the Maxeon 3 technology, this is probably the most popular residential solar panel in Sunpower’s range at 20.4%.

 - SunPower E20 435W Com A large, two-meter-long panel made for the commercial market with industry leading warranties, efficiencies and a more competitive price point.
 (20.3% efficient).
 The learger size allows for quick installation and a minimum of mounting support.

-- SunPower E19 320W All Black Also new to 2017 is the E19 320W All black panel at 19.9% efficiency.
-They combine the attractive All Black finish with a more modest price point.
+- SunPower E19 315W All Black The P19 315W All black panel at 19.9% efficiency combines the attractive All Black finish with a more modest price point.
 This product is ideal for projects where both the amount of generation and returns on investment are important.

 - Panasonic N 330W Panel Until SunPower arrived in the UK Panasonic (formerly Sanyo) held the top spot in terms of panel efficiency for many years.
 Panasonic are still in third place with this 19.7% module.